 Literacy 2030 Update

 After several years of working on a local community reading effort, near the end of 2010, a group of library and literacy leaders undertook the first step in what would be a long journey toward improving literacy rates in South Carolina.
 That first group of volunteers helped to support the Right to Literacy campaign by sending the scroll–a declaration of support of literacy–throughout the state and planned the first Midlands Literacy Summit.
 Through the support of the Central Carolina Community Foundation, this group formed a leadership team, underwent a branding and media campaign to become “Literacy 2030” and worked with literacy advisors to create a plan that could be replicated in other parts of the state.
 Literacy 2030 is now housed at the South Carolina State Library.
-We are moving towards re-presenting the initiative in early 2014 and provide information as to how all counties across the state can become involved.
+We are moving towards re-presenting the initiative in 2015 and provide information as to how all counties across the state can become involved.